PedigreeTool vs Evagene: standards-first versus research- and education-grade

 Does PedigreeTool have risk models and AI?

-Not publicly as of April 2026; PedigreeTool's own site says clinical features are delayed to 2026.
-Evagene ships BRCAPRO, MMRpro, PancPRO, Mendelian calculators, and BYOK AI interpretation.
+Not publicly as of June 2026; PedigreeTool's own site says clinical features are delayed to 2026.
+Evagene ships BRCAPRO, MMRpro, PancPRO, Mendelian calculators, and BYOK AI-assisted draft summaries for educational / research review.

 What does PedigreeTool cost?